About

 Working with the City of Vancouver’s BIA Program Coordinator, and adhering to BIA best practices, the Vancouver Chinatown BIA Board of Directors, have implemented a Code of Conduct Policy in 2019 which all board members have signed.

-The Board of Directors for 2023-2024
+The Board of Directors for 2024-2025

 Jordan Eng - President

-David Walker – Vice-President
+David Walker - Vice President

-Henry Tom – Treasurer
+Chris Chan - Treasurer

-Syrus Lee – Operation Officer
+Syrus Lee - Operations Officer

 Ross Lam - Director